ACEsuit/mace/tests/golden/README.md

 Anything framework-specific — building a graph, loading a checkpoint — lives in the test files or in the build scripts, which may import freely.

+## Nothing is dropped

+A snapshot records every key an evaluation returns.
+A key that is not a declared channel is an **error**, not a skip, because an output nobody declared is an output nothing pins — and a reference that quietly recorded three channels of a family while claiming to pin the family is worse than no reference at all.
+Three ways out, in order of preference:

+* `register_channel(name, kind, unit)` — a genuinely new quantity, declared once with its shape and its unit;
+* `register_alias(spelling, channel)` — the same quantity under another
+  name.
+This is not hypothetical: the calculator writes `LES_alphas`, `LES_kappas`, `bec` and `MACE_magmoms` where the model's forward returns `latent_alphas`, `latent_kappas`, `BEC` and `equilibrated_magmom`.
+All four live in `calculator_keys.py`, and a test re-derives the calculator's key set from `mace/calculators/mace.py` so a new one cannot appear unnoticed;
+* `ignore_key(key, reason)` — an explicit, one-at-a-time allowlist entry with a written reason.
+Currently the committee spread statistics, and only those.

+`inputs` are compared as strictly as outputs, in both directions and with no flag to disable it: a snapshot taken at different moments, a different total charge or a different field is a different measurement, not a drift.
+Inputs are read from the same place the model reads them — moments from `atoms.arrays["REF_magmom"]`, not from ase's initial-moments attribute, which nothing in the forward pass looks at.

 ## The tolerance table